susanpallmann/witches-and-wagers/README.md

 - [X] 08/29/21:

-  * Added detail to immediate to-do list in preparation for a full-day
+  * Added detail to immediate to-do list in preparation for a full-day.
+  * Created "common.js" and "client.js".
+  * Renamed gameplay.js to "primary.js".
+  * Created "monsters.js".

 - [X] 08/28/21: